braineo/gitlab-booster/README.md

 ## Credit

-Thanks for the awesome work in this chrome extension https://github.com/Krystofee/gitlab-unresolved-threads, I adpoted the unresolved threads to a user script and added other features.
+Thanks for the awesome work in this chrome extension https://github.com/Krystofee/gitlab-unresolved-threads, I adopted the unresolved threads to a user script and added other features.